There are two ways you can attend our evenings.

 Answer: It’s all about copyright and conditions of screening attached to particular titles and formats (read below for more detail)

-On General Admission Showcase evenings however, we exibit 35mm commercial theatrical film prints/digital copies of the film from commercial film distributors and/or the NFSA’s 35mm theatrical loans collection (involving “clearing” rights, and gaining permission to screen with copyright holders, or through the local film distributor who has “rights” on a particular title) therefore, on those evenings we are able to charge a general admission like a commercial cinema.
+On General Admission Showcase evenings however, we exibit 35mm commercial theatrical film prints/DCP and other digital formats from commercial film distributors and/or the NFSA’s 35mm theatrical loans collection (involving “clearing” rights, and gaining permission to screen with copyright holders, or through the local film distributor who has “rights” on a particular title) therefore, on those evenings we are able to charge a general admission like a commercial cinema.
 In addition we pay much higher commercial rights rates to screen on commercial 35mm/digital rather than via content from the NFSA for the member screenings.